knmnyn/nus-scantron-mrq/README.md

    ![Scantools Icon](https://github.com/knmnyn/nus-scantron-mrq/blob/master/images/scantool.jpg?raw=true "Scantool Icon")
 2. Select the appropriate application and datafile.
    ![New Datafile](https://github.com/knmnyn/nus-scantron-mrq/blob/master/images/newdf.jpg?raw=true "New Datafile")
-3. Load in your MCQ 50 forms with the reading barcode facing the input of the machine (that is, load the paper sideways)
+3. Load in your MCQ 50 forms with the reading barcode facing the input of the machine (that is, load the paper sideways).
+In my experience, loading small batches is good, as the machine can jam fairly easily.
+Don't feed crumpled papers; either do these again on another MCQ sheet on behalf of the original, or hand-enter them later (since it takes longer to fill in a new form than typing the results in for those that got stuck).
+After loading ... (wait for it ... wait for it) ... press "Scan"!
    ![Load the Scanner](https://github.com/knmnyn/nus-scantron-mrq/blob/master/images/scanner.jpg?raw=true "Load the Scanner")
 4. After scanning, your files will appear in the destination directory (which in this computer at the Equipment Room in SoC COM2 #02-63, is `D:\SFW\results\`.
    ![Datafile](https://github.com/knmnyn/nus-scantron-mrq/blob/master/images/datafile.jpg?raw=true "Datafile")